Smoke from Indonesian fires hits 'unhealthy' level in Singapore

 Greenpeace said, according to its satellite information, there were 138 fires across Indonesia on Friday.

-(Reporting by Marius Zaharia, Fathin Ungku and JAKARTA bureau; Editing by Robert Birsel and Nick Macfie)
+Reporting by Marius Zaharia and Fathin Ungku in SINGAPORE and Fergus Jensen in JAKARTA; Editing by Robert Birsel and Nick Macfie